 Looking to head south of the district to get your tube on?
 Massanutten Resort is Virginia’s first snow tubing park and, with their 900 foot hill (that's not a typo), they are one of the most popular tubing destinations in the area.
 So popular, in fact, that it’s been known to sell out on weekends and holidays.
-Your best bet is to go during the week and make a full day of it.
-The resort also offers zip lining and ice skating.
+Your best bet is to go during the week when you can score tickets for $25 and make a full day of it.

 Located just over the border in Pennsylvania, Whitetail Resort is a great place for first time snow tubing adventures.
 Families with children over five-years-old can make the runs down the hill together, and for those with littler tubers, Whitetail’s kiddie section is smaller and less scary than the big hill.
-Save the date for the fam-friendly Cardboard Derby at the resort on Feb.
-23, where creative types can build custom cardboard sleds, which they’ll use to race down the mountain.
-Unlimited kiddie tubing can be purchased for $8.
-Midweek regular mountain tubing is $22 for one hour or $25 for two hours, with weekends running $28 and $31 respectively.
+Sessions are first-come, first served and sold in two hour time slots.

-Just a two hour drive from downtown D.C. can have you and your family on the Bryce Resort tubing track for some fast paced fun.
-Tubers over 4-years-old can explore the bunny slopes for $20, Wednesday thru Friday, and $25 on weekends.
+Just a two hour drive from downtown DC can have you and your family on the Bryce Resort tubing track for some fast paced fun.
+Tubers over 4-years-can spend 90 minutes zipping down these slopes for $29.
 Fun fact: Bryce lets kids over 8 hit the tubing track alone, while mom and dad catch some quality time by the fire at the resorts Copper Kettle or the Fireside Grill restaurants.

 Safety regulations: Masks are required at all times for guests 5 & up.
 Sessions are limited to 40 guests per 90-minute block.

 1982 Fairway Dr., Basye, VA